-Balanced Defensive can invest in a wide range of assets, such as shares, bonds, listed property and cash, both in South Africa and internationally.

-The fund will typically hold a maximum of 50% of its investments in growth assets (shares and property).
+Capital Plus can invest in a wide range of assets, such as shares, bonds, listed property and cash, both in South Africa and internationally, in a manner similar to that usually employed by retirement funds.
+As the fund actively seeks to curb risk and volatility, investments held in growth assets like shares and listed property would typically not exceed 75%.
 Shares usually offer the best growth, but this comes with the greatest risk of short-term losses.
-The fund's exposure to shares is therefore carefully balanced with more stable investments like bonds

-Exposure to foreign assets is limited to 45%.
+The fund's exposure to shares is therefore carefully balanced with more stable investments like bonds.
+Maximum exposure to foreign assets is 45%.
 The fund is mandated to use derivative instruments for efficient portfolio management purposes.